mrsambaga/eWarta-backend/README.md

 ## How to run

 - Clone project to personal directory
+- go mod install
+- go mod tidy
-- Type go run . in the terminal
+- go run . in the terminal
+- open localhost:8000 in postman to test the API

 ## Api Documentation Link